adiwg/mdEditor-doc/reference/edit-window/metadata/lineage-panels/lineage-section.md

 # Metadata Record -- Lineage Section
 ---

 The <span class="md-section">Lineage</span> section of the <span class="md-window">Edit Window</span> is used to document the history of the resource.
-In other words, the step-by-step actions taken from acquisition , validation, and transformation of source data; to the building of intermediary data products; to final assembly of the main resource.
+In other words, the step-by-step actions taken from acquisition of source data through transformation and validation of intermediary data products to final assembly of the main resource.

-When no <span class="md-panel">Lineages</span> have been defined for the <span class="md-panel">Metadata Record</span> a large blue bar is displayed on the page declaring "No Lineage found."
+When no <span class="md-panel">Lineage</span> has been defined for the <span class="md-panel">Metadata Record</span> a large blue bar is displayed on the page declaring "No Lineage found."

 ![Lineage Section with no Lineage Defined](/assets/reference/edit-objects/metadata/lineage/lineage-start.png)